pjsinco/docs.10rempatrick.com/docs/00_Migration_Checklist.md

 4. **Choose a category.** Each story will be assigned to one category.
 After you select the category, be sure to uncheck the default "Uncategorized."

 5. **Pick spots for Don and Peggy.** For every story, we'll be including placeholders for two ads.
 On small- and medium-size screens, these ads will appear where you place them in the story.
-    * Be careful about how they mingle with other story elements, like pull quotes and images.
+    * Watch how they mingle with other story elements, like pull quotes and images.
 No element should appear too close to another.

     * The ads should appear toward the top of the story.
 Don might work well after the 3rd graf.
 Try Peggy 3 grafs below that.